 Flash read cache reservation policies specified in the storage policy cannot be satisfied by the datastore.
 Use this parameter in bootstrapping scenarios and during an outage when standard provisioning is no longer possible.

 The default No is acceptable for most production environments. vSAN fails to provision a virtual machine when the policy requirements are not met, but it successfully creates the user-defined storage policy.

 VMware Cloud on AWS Managed Storage Policy Profiles

 When you create a cluster in your SDDC, VMware Cloud on AWS creates a managed storage policy profile that is applied by default to VMs that you create in the cluster.
 This storage policy profile is named "VMC Workload Storage Policy - cluster name".
 The policy settings ensure that the cluster meets the requirements outlined in the Service Level Agreement for VMware Cloud on AWS (the SLA).
 When you migrate a VM to a different cluster in the same SDDC, you must also change the VM storage policy.
 See Assign Storage Policies to Virtual Machines

 Managed storage policy settings are based on the cluster configuration:

 - Single host SDDCs are not covered by the SLA.
 They use a No data redundancy policy.

-- Clusters containing 2 to 5 hosts use 1 failure - RAID-1 (Mirroring).
+- Clusters containing two to five hosts use 1 failure - RAID-1 (Mirroring).

 - Stretched clusters with four hosts or fewer use No data redundancy and have Site Disaster Tolerance set to Dual Site Mirroring.